cda-tum/mqt-ddsim/README.md

 ---

-This tool can be used for simulating quantum circuits provided in multiple format such as OpenQASM (see our [our set of circuits](https://github.com/cda-tum/quantum_circuits)) and Qiskit QuantumCircuit objects.
+DDSIM can be used for simulating quantum circuits provided in multiple format such as OpenQASM (see our [our set of circuits](https://github.com/cda-tum/quantum_circuits)) and Qiskit QuantumCircuit objects.
-Additional algorithms are integrated in [QFR](https://github.com/cda-tum/qfr.git) and hence available in the simulator.
+Additional algorithms are integrated in [QFR](https://github.com/cda-tum/qfr) and hence available in the simulator.

-A complete list of supported formats and algorithms is available at [RtD]().
+**Detailed documentation on all available formats, options, and algorithms is available at  [ReadTheDocs](https://ddsim.readthedocs.io/en/latest/).

-**You can find the detailed documention at [ReadTheDocs]().** (Here the button might make sense ;) )

-## Using the Python Bindings / Backend for Qiskit
+## Getting Started with the Python bindings

-The simulator bundled with the backend for Qiskit is available via [PyPi](https://pypi.org/project/mqt.ddsim/) as wheel for Linux, Windows and MacOS.
+DDSIM bundled with the provider and backends for Qiskit is available via [PyPi](https://pypi.org/project/mqt.ddsim/) as wheel for Linux, Windows and macOS.

 ```console
 (venv) $ pip install mqt.ddsim